What is Air Canada policy on pet acceptance?

 Pets in the baggage compartment

-From November 1 until March 31 and at any other time when temperature is 0 °C (32 °F) or below, pets weighing less than 4.5 kg (10 lbs) are not accepted in the baggage compartment of any aircraft.
-Also, pets as checked baggage are not accepted on select Air Canada Express flights operated by Air Georgian and the following aircrafts: CRJ 100/200, CRJ 705, Embraer 175, Embraer 190, and Beech 1900D.
-Because the cargo compartment is not heated and temperatures can be as low as 2 °C (36 °F), it is not recommended to transport pets as checked baggage on Airbus A319, A320 and A321 aircrafts.
+- From November 1 until March 31 and at any other time when temperature is 0 °C (32 °F) or below, pets weighing less than 4.5 kg (10 lbs) are not accepted in the baggage compartment of any aircraft.
+Also, pets as checked baggage are not accepted on select Air Canada Express flights operated by Air Georgian and the following aircrafts: CRJ 100/200, CRJ 705, Embraer 175, and Embraer 190.
+Because the cargo compartment is not heated and temperatures can be as low as 2 °C (36 °F), it is not recommended to transport pets as checked baggage on Airbus A319, A320 and A321 aircraft.

 To be accepted, your pet carrier must meet the following conditions:

 - Must not exceed 292 cm (115 in) in linear dimensions (length + width + height), except for Air Canada Express flights operated by Air Georgian and Exploits Valley Air, where kennel size cannot exceed 80 x 57 x 61 cm (32 x 22.5 x 24 in) in size.